 compose_later takes a list of fsts.
-The last element specifies the base module as string things are composed directly after the base module is imported by application code featuremonkey.select (self, features)
+The last element specifies the base module as string things are composed directly after the base module is imported by application code selects the features given as string e.g passing 'hello' and 'world' will result in imports of 'hello' and 'world'.
+Then, if possible 'hello.feature' and 'world.feature' are imported and select is called in each feature module.